-With a career spanning more than 20 years, actor Chin Han has continued to reap the rewards that can arise from hard work and commitment to your craft.
+With a career spanning more than 20 years, actor Chin Han has been able to reap the rewards that arise from hard work and commitment to your craft.
 Since beginning his career on the Singapore television drama Masters of the Sea in the mid-1990’s, Han has gone on to interact with the caped crusader in The Dark Knight, save a family from the end of the world in 2012, and lead a space squadron in Independence Day: Resurgence.
 His latest role is playing Togusa in the Paramount Pictures film Ghost in the Shell.
 The only non-cybernetic member of Section 9, Togusa is a complex character with strong mental skills and deep emotional connections.

 Earlier this week, Blast Magazine had the opportunity to speak with Chin Han about his predictions on the future of the film industry, his opinions on the controversy surrounding the film’s casting, and his prior experiences with graphic novels and manga.

 Blast Magazine: Looking at your previous acting credits, you have a history of playing the villain or the bad guy.
 Is there a reason that you gravitate more towards those characters?

 Chin Han: Bad guys are more interesting to play because they are always conflicted and complex.
 However, in my heart of hearts, I’d love to do a romantic comedy next.
 After all of the training and physical conditioning I have had to do for Ghost in the Shell, I think that would be a nice change of pace.
 A Love Actually 2, for example, would be great.
 I don’t intentionally seek the bad guy roles out, but they are really fun to play.